Jaypph/pi-apps-amd64/README.md

 </p>

 ## Introduction
-Installing software on ARM Linux is easy... until it isn't.
+Installing software on Amd Linux is easy... until it isn't.
 Many popular apps just don't appear in the `apt` repositories, and it's very easy for inexperienced users to mess up their OS trying to install such apps manually.
 **We're trying to solve this problem.**
 Introducing Pi-Apps, a well-maintained collection of scripts that automatically install hard-to-install apps.
 See the full list [here](https://pi-apps.io/wiki/getting-started/apps-list/).